Not worrying about things that you cannot change.

 Zen successfully completed his heartworm treatment this summer and is ready to move on.
 He is on a special diet for his kidneys and responding remarkably.
 He will probably need renal or kidney food for the rest of his life and checkups periodically for kidney function.

-Zen isn't huge for an American Bulldog mix but big-bones.
+Zen isn't huge for an American Bulldog mix but big-bones and he has HUGE Sasquatch paws!
 His coat is super soft.
 He is mostly white with some brown spots on his lower half.
 He has some dark freckles on his underbelly and a cute black snout.
 There are also some unique black markings around his chestnut eyes, which complement his sweet demeanor.

 Zen is living-it-up at the MPR shelter, grateful for the comfort and good care.
-Little does he know, life will only get better from now on.
+He is is well adapted and realises his life with us is much better than what he had before.

 Laid back and easy going, but inquisitive.
 Zen is a middle-ground type of dog.
 He loves to play, but he loves to cuddle just as much.

-Zen is not dominant but not shy either.
-He's very happy-go-lucky, low-key, and easy to please.
+He's overall very happy-go-lucky, low-key, and easy to please.

 Zen can entertain himself with toys or hang out on the couch for a good movie.
 He did a great job supervising the installation of an outdoor awning at the shelter and everyone loved him.

-Please not that Zen gets hyper-stimulated during car rides and must be safely contained in a plastic crate.
+Please note that Zen gets hyper-stimulated during car rides and must be safely contained in a plastic crate.

 Behavior with people: